matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 display the profile fields from.
 A user may *choose* to display fields from all users globally, but *by default* profiles should only be shown when the users share the current room and the other user is in the `join`, `invite`, or `knock` membership states.

+The proposal [MSC4202](https://github.com/matrix-org/matrix-spec-proposals/pull/4202) adds reporting of user profiles over federation, which offers a facility for users to report offensive content to the homeserver that account is registered on.

 ## Unstable Prefixes